jangxx/node-ViGEmClient/README.md

 **update**()
 Submit updated button and axis values to the driver.
 If `updateMode` is set to "auto" (default), this method will be called automatically if a value is changed.

+**resetInputs**()
+Resets all buttons and axes to their unpressed/neutral states.

+**addTouch**(touch) (`DS4ControllerExtended` only)
+Add a `DS4TrackpadTouch` object to the current input report.
+You can add up to 3 of these before having to call `update()`, but it is usually advised to submit new touch events as soon as they are available.

+**setGyro**(pitch, yaw, roll) (`DS4ControllerExtended` only)
+Sets the gyroscope orientation.
+Each value is in degrees and must be between -2000 and 2000.

+**setAccelerometer**(x, y, z) (`DS4ControllerExtended` only)
+Set the current accelerometer measurement.
+Each value is in g-force and must be between -4 and 4.

+*Note about the gyroscope and the accelerometer: The values they produce are processed as a function of time, therefore each input report contains a timestamp so the receiving application can calculate the change over time.
+According to the documentation, this timestamp "usually increments" by 188 when the controller is updating every 1.25ms.
+Ergo, this library will measure the time between updates and increment the timestamp by the measured time multiplied by 188/1.25.
+I have no idea if this is correct way to do it, but I have no way to test it unfortunately.
+Just be warned that you need to call `update()` periodically (and probably with a high update rate) if you want the gyro and accelerometer values to make any sense/be usable.*

 ## InputButton